 Today, however, the market for works by Bugatti is ‘very strong’, says Guntrum.
 Among his most lucrative beasts was Grand tigre royal, a depiction of a prowling tiger, with expressionistic striations on the surface that suggest the stripes of its fur.
 It sold at Christie’s in 2008 for $2.6 million.

 In November 2016, Christie’s Paris held a highly successful sale of the collection of 12 Bugattis owned by the French actor Alain Delon.
-On 14 November 2017, seven sculptures from another private collection will be offered in New York.
+On 14 November 2017, seven sculptures from another private collection were offered in New York.
+On 4 December, 10 further Bugatti works will be offered in La Ménagerie, a special sale in New York

 ‘You might say he’s undergoing rediscovery,’ Guntrum says.
 ‘Major works are becoming available on a regular basis, and people are increasingly aware of the exceptional quality of these bronzes.’